coinbase/step/deployer/README.md

 1. **Success**: deployed correctly
 2. **FailureClean**: something went wrong but it has recovered the previous good state
 3. **FailureDirty**: something went wrong and it is not in a good state.
 The existing step function, Lambda and/or lock require manual cleanup

+The limitations are:

+1. **State machine size** must be less than 30Kb as it is sent as part of the step-function input.
+2. **Lambda size** must be less than the RAM available to the `step-deployer` lambda as it validates the lambda SHA256 in memory

 ### Security